openseadragon/openseadragon/README.md

 http://openseadragon.github.com/

+## We've upgraded to Grunt 0.4.0!
+Please follow these directions if you've built OpenSeadragon prior to Feb 22, 2013:

+If you're new here, you can skip down to the "First Time Setup" section.

+1. If you had already installed Grunt globally, you now need to uninstall it: `npm uninstall -g grunt`
+1. Delete the `build` and `node_modules` folders in your openseadragon directory
+1. On the command line, go in to the openseadragon folder
+1. Run `npm install -g grunt-cli` (this will install the Grunt command line runner)
+1. Run `npm install`

+For more information on the upgrade, see http://gruntjs.com/upgrading-from-0.3-to-0.4

+## First Time Setup

+All command-line operations are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
+To get set up:

+1. Install Node (available at the link above)
+1. On the command line, run `npm install -g grunt-cli` (this will install the Grunt command line runner)
+1. Clone the openseadragon repository
+1. On the command line, go in to the openseadragon folder
+1. Run `npm install`

+You're set... continue reading for build and test instructions.

 ## Building from Source

-All command-line operations are scripted using [Grunt](http://gruntjs.com/) which is based on [Node.js](http://nodejs.org/).
-After installing Node, you will need to run this command once to install the required packages:

-    npm install

-... then whenever you want to build, just run:
+To build, just run (on the command line, in the openseadragon folder):

     grunt